 - have electric cars

-Projects like these start from a simple idea, turned into a personal project driven by ambition, motivation and philanthropy and the result is multiple companies which have written history with their achievements.
+Projects like these start from a simple idea turned into a personal project driven by ambition, motivation, and philanthropy and the result is multiple companies that have written history with their achievements.

 Don’t get too overwhelmed.
 Start simple.
 Look around you and observe the problems of the world we live in.

 We need education.
 Why not teach kids programming?

 We’re almost left without forests.
 Why not plant trees?

 There are hundreds of ideas that can give birth to projects.